-For many years I setup and became the Technical Director of Get On The Radio Ltd, which as a company we delivered radio projects in over 20 schools around the the midlands and beyond.
-Though now the company has dissolved, I continue working with key practitioners to deliver radio projects.
+I was the Technical Director of Get On The Radio Ltd, which as a company we delivered radio projects in over 20 schools around the midlands and beyond.
+Though now the company has dissolved, I continue to work with key practitioners to deliver radio projects.

 My key philosophy for making a radio station work efficiently and effectively within a school is to keep the equipment simple and effective by using software and hardware that is accessible and easy to learn by both staff and pupils.